Reindeer distribution

-The reindeer is a widespread and numerous species in the northern Holarctic, being present in both tundra and taiga (boreal forest).
+The reindeer (caribou in North America) is a widespread and numerous species in the northern Holarctic, being present in both tundra and taiga (boreal forest).
 Originally, the reindeer was found in Scandinavia, eastern Europe, Russia, Mongolia, and northern China north of the 50th latitude.
 In North America, it was found in Canada, Alaska (United States), and the northern contiguous USA from Washington to Maine.
 In the 19th century, it was apparently still present in southern Idaho.
 It also occurred naturally on Sakhalin, Greenland, and probably even in historical times in Ireland.

 During the late Pleistocene era, reindeer were found further south, such as at Nevada, Tennessee, and Alabama in North America and Spain in Europe.
 Today, wild reindeer have disappeared from many areas within this large historical range, especially from the southern parts, where it vanished almost everywhere.
 Populations of wild reindeer are still found in Norway, Finland, Siberia, Greenland, Alaska, and Canada.

-The George River reindeer herd in the tundra of Quebec and Labrador in eastern Canada, once numbered world's largest 8–900,000 animals, stands December 2011 at 74,000 – a drop of up to 92% because of Iron-ore mining, flooding for hydro-power and road-building.
+The George River reindeer herd in the tundra of Quebec and Labrador in eastern Canada, once numbered world's largest 8–900,000 animals, stands December 2011 at 74,000 – a drop of up to 92% because of Iron-ore mining, flooding for hydropower and road building.

 Domesticated reindeer are mostly found in northern Fennoscandia and Russia, with a herd of approximately 150–170 semi-domesticated reindeer living around the Cairngorms region in Scotland.
 Although formerly more widespread in Scandinavia, the last remaining wild mountain reindeer in Europe are found in portions of southern Norway.
 Siberian tundra reindeer are widespread in Russia.

 A few reindeer from Norway were introduced to the South Atlantic island of South Georgia in the beginning of the 20th century.
 The South Georgian reindeer totaled some estimated 2600 animals in two distinct herds separated by glaciers.
 Although the flag and the coat of arms of the territory contain an image of a reindeer, they were eradicated from 2013 to 2017 because of the environmental damage they caused.
 Around 4000 reindeer have been introduced into the French sub-Antarctic archipelago of Kerguelen Islands.
 East Iceland has a small herd of about 2500–3000 animals.

 Caribou and reindeer numbers have fluctuated historically, but many herds are in decline across their range.
 This global decline is linked to climate change for northern, migratory caribou and reindeer herds and industrial disturbance of caribou habitat for sedentary, non-migratory herds.